top of page

 Simply holding a qualifying office and having received personal accolades is not enough - additional and often extraordinary examples of a student's passion for service and concern for others, and their work to better their schools and communities so that others can prosper are often better indicators of if a student is the right fit for this program.

-The program is open to students irrespective of nationality or national origin, race, color, creed, age, religion, disability, first language, sex, sexual orientation or financial need.
+The program is open to students irrespective of national origin, race, color, creed, age, religion, disability, first language, sex, sexual orientation or financial need.

 The following requirements must be adhered to: